The Clear Edge

 Analysis:

-Deploy if the ending position stays above the minimum + 20% buffer.
+The decision framework: deploy only when the ending position stays above the minimum plus a 20% buffer.

 • Hire scenario: $166,000 ending position